ROLE OF THE BOARD CHAIR

 - Decide questions of order and procedure, subject to an appeal to the rest of the Board.
 The Chair may speak to points of order in preference to other members, and shall decide questions of order, subject to an appeal to the Board by any member duly moved.

-- Submit motions or other proposals to the final decision of the meeting by a formal show of hands.
+- Submit motions or other proposals for a formal decision of the Board by a show of hands.

 - Ensure each trustee present votes on all issues before the Board.
 When appropriate, advise Board members of a possibility of a conflict of interest.